microsoft/Policy-Weaver/README.md

   - client_secret: the client secret of the service principal mentioned under general prerequisites **OR** the corresponding secret name in the keyvault if you use keyvault
   - tenant_id: the tenant id of the service principal mentioned under general prerequisites **OR** the corresponding secret name in the keyvault if you use keyvault

+- source:
-- source: name of the unity catalog or snowflake database
+  - name of the unity catalog or snowflake database
+  - schemas: list of schemas to include.
+If not set, all schemas are included.
+For each schema you can give a list of tables which should be included.
+If not set all tables are included (see examples below)

 - type: either 'UNITY_CATALOG' for databricks or 'SNOWFLAKE' for snowflake